 So, What Happened to Make us Stop Full-Time RVing?

-Why did we decided to give up a lifestyle we raved about mere months ago and made huge sacrifices to pursue?
-We have many different reasons for making the decision to sell our RV (for a loss, none-the-less).
+Why did we decide to give up a lifestyle we raved about mere months ago and made huge sacrifices to pursue?
+We have many different reasons for making the decision to sell our RV (for a loss, nonetheless).
 Saying we want to focus on international travel is our much shorter and easier answer (especially when talking to fellow RVers).

 However, for the first eight months of our life on the road, we honestly felt like it was our best option.
 And it was.
 We chose to RV as a way to save money, pursue time freedom, and get to travel to new places without having to leave our beloved cat behind.

 So, we sold the RV to pursue travel that suits our personalities and dreams better – with no plans of going back to that dreaded “old life” we left behind.
-And we have some awesome things in the works to make that happen (but, that’s for another post … read more about our new life as full-time housesitters here).
+And we have some awesome things in the works to make that happen.
+(But, that’s for another post … read more about our new life as full-time housesitters here).
 Let’s get to what everyone really wants to know …

 I think it is important to start by saying, we LOVE many things about RVing and think it is a great way to travel.
 And the RVing community is THE BEST.
 However, taking a trip in an RV and living full-time in one are very different experiences.
-While most people would be up for a weekend or even summer-long getaway in an RV (which we hope to still do often!), not everyone wants to live their entire life in one.
+While most people would be up for a weekend or even summer-long getaway in an RV, not everyone wants to live their entire life in one.

 It is a unique and challenging lifestyle that is very hard to prepare for, and you won’t know if you like it until you try.
 And yes, that is a completely justified reason to go for it!
 No regrets here.
 We know now that, if we needed to, we could live in an RV.
 But, we just want to pursue other adventures now that we can.